mearley24/ai-inventory-app/README.md

 3. Select your D-Tools export file
 4. Review the parsed items and projects
 5. Tap "Import to Inventory"

+### Method 2: Automated Folder Import ⭐ NEW!

+**Automatic Syncing:**
+- Drop D-Tools BOMs into a dedicated folder
+- Tap "Scan Now" to process all new files
+- All new BOMs are automatically imported
+- Never manually import the same file twice

+**How to Use:**
+1. Tap "D-Tools Folder" button on Inventory screen
+2. Tap the info icon to see the folder path
+3. Export BOMs from D-Tools SI as CSV/Excel format
+4. Place exported files in the D-Tools folder
+5. Tap "Scan Now" to import all new files

+**Features:**
+- **Processing History** - Tracks which files have been imported
+- **Batch Processing** - Handles multiple BOMs at once
+- **File Management** - View, delete, and manage D-Tools files
+- **Statistics** - Track total files, processed count, and pending items
+- **Clear History** - Reset processing to re-import files if needed

+**Folder Location:**
+The D-Tools folder is created automatically at app startup.
+Tap the info icon in the D-Tools Folder screen to see the exact path.

 **What Gets Imported:**
 - **Inventory Items:**